 Getting there

-How to get to Winterbrook Falls Regional Reserve
+Getting to the trailhead: Winterbrook Falls Regional Reserve.

 Winterbrook walk is in the Winterbrook Forest Reserve approximately 30 minute drive from Mountain Valley, Loongana, 15km (30 minutes) south of the Leven Canyon and 50km (1 hour) from Ulverstone.
 Access to this walk is from Smiths Plains Road, south of South Nietta.
 The road turns to unsealed Forestry Roads, and can be somewhat challenging to drive on when muddy if you do not have a 4WD.
 The road abruptly ends due to partially collapsed bridge.
 Park off to the right in the old quarry area and commence your walk from here.